Welcome to Objects and Order Exhibitions!

 Customize the Exhibition Blueprint

 Whether you create your own Blueprint or start with a template, you can always make updates as your project evolves.
 Change field labels, field types, add data entry notes, and reorder fields and rows, and add and delete fields.
-Always remember to save.
+Remember to save along the way.

-• Is there a field you don’t need?
-Click the … icon (upper right hand corner of the field) and delete it.
+- Is there a field you don’t need?
+Click the ellipses icon (…) in the upper right hand corner of the field and delete it.

-• Want to rename a field?
-Double-click and update the label.
+- Want to rename a field?
+Click the field and update the label.
 For example, you might change “Accession Number” to “Object Number” or “Artist” to “Creator.”

 Keep in mind that you don’t enter information in a Blueprint; instead, you’re setting up the fields in which information will be entered at the object level.